-During the year there were five Board meetings, each of which was attended by all of the Directors.
+During the year there were five formal Board meetings, each of which was attended by all of the Directors except Stuart Paul, who attended four Board meetings.
 There were three Audit Committee meetings, two Remuneration Committee meetings and a Nomination Committee meeting held during the year.
 All of these meetings were attended by all of the respective committee members.